 “May I disturb you for a few moments?”

 This kind of formulation implies that you are keeping the prospect from doing something more important, or that he is doing you a favor by talking to you.

 Summary of the stage

 What you want to get out of the first call is to get the customers interested in having a detailed discussion.
-For that you need to prevent any objections the prospect might have at this time, by using a powerful direct value statement and an enthusiastic tone of voice.
-Good luck with all that!
+For that, you need to prevent any objections the prospect might have at this time, by using a powerful direct value statement and an enthusiastic tone of voice.
+Good luck!